Fast magnetic reconnection structures in Poynting-flux dominated jets: Discussion and Conclusions

 \item A quantitative analysis of the highest velocity values around each reconnection region (in the reconnection frame) indicates an Alfv\'{e}n speed value $\tilde{V}_{A} \sim 0.71c$, an inflow velocity $\tilde{V}_{in} \sim 0.075c$, and an outflow velocity $\tilde{V}_{out} \sim 0.28c$.
 Furthermore, the reconnection (diffusion) region velocities are mildly relativistic with respect to the jet frame, where the Lorentz factor is not higher than $1.09$.
 Therefore, as we expected, a relativistic correction is appropriate for the Alfv\'{e}n speed, but it will not change significantly the velocity field in the jet frame.
 As we have seen, such correction becomes important only when we consider an observer's frame where the jet frame (or the computational domain) is moving relative to it with high bulk Lorentz factors ($\Gamma^\prime_j>10$).

 \item The synthetic light curve built from the integrated magnetic reconnection power and evaluated from the reference model m240ep0.5 (assuming a typical Doppler factor $\delta^\prime \sim 5$) shows a high activity phase after $t \sim 39$ and coincides with the nonlinear phase of the growth of the CDK instability as well as the stage where several fast reconnection events are identified.
 The synthetic PSD extracted between $t=39$ and $66$ reveals a broken power-law profile with a frequency break $log_{10}(\nu^\prime_0)\sim -6.3$, in agreement with the observations of Mrk~421 (in the GeV band) obtained by \citet{kushwaha_etal_17}.
 These authors have also obtained a similar profile with PSD power-law indices $a_1 \sim -1.48 \pm 0.20$ (for $\nu^\prime \leq \nu^\prime_0$) and $a_2 \sim -0.57 \pm 0.48$ (for $\nu^\prime > \nu^\prime_0$).
 Though we have obtained for the lower frequency range a steeper power-law index for the synthetic PSD ($a_1\sim -2.0$), for the higher frequency range the value is very similar ($a_2\sim -0.6$).
-These results suggest that the turbulent fast magnetic reconnection driven by CDK instability is a possible process behind the daily time-variability observed in the GeV band in the blazar Mrk 421, as suggested by \citet{kushwaha_etal_17}. \end{itemize}
+These results suggest that the turbulent fast magnetic reconnection driven by CDK instability is a possible process behind the daily time-variability observed in the GeV band in the blazar Mrk 421, as suggested by \citet{kushwaha_etal_17}.
+In future work, we have plans to apply similar study to observed TeV fast variability emission of other blazars (e.g., PKS 2155-304, Mrk 501, 3C 279, and 3C 54.3), in order to provide hints not only on the variability but also about the broken power law.
+The origin of this profile is still not well understood in the observations and has been associated to the compact regions of the AGNs sources and also in galactic X-ray binaries \citep[see, e.g.,][]{mchardy_etal_05}.
+On the other hand, \citet{kushwaha_etal_17} have not found any evidence of a break scalability in the sources studied by them (NGC 1275, Mrk 421, B2 1520+31, and PKS 1510-089), which may indicate different origins.
+Thus, our numerical results can shed some light on this problem, strengthening reconnection models like e.g. the jets-in-a-jet model \citep{giannios_etal_09, christie_etal_19}, or the kink turbulence induced reconnection model here described \citepalias[and in][]{medina_torrejon_etal2020}, or even the stripped jet model \citep{giannios_uzdensky2019, zhang_giannios2021}. \end{itemize}